-Our Partnership Team has developed a research plan which will improve access to, and quality of mental health services for people with ID.
-Using a linked NSW Ministry of Health and Ageing, Disability & Home Care dataset, we will integrate the data from our Partners to develop a comprehensive profile of mental ill health and service use in people with ID.
-Interrogation of these data will identify the linkages and gaps between service sectors (mental health, disability, justice and education) and the benefit of cross-sector work including the impact of various initiatives in NSW in the area of ID and co-occurring mental ill health.
-We will complement our data driven approach with comprehensive analysis of policy relevant to ID mental health, to address key gaps in policy and policy development in this area.
-In addition, qualitative research with focus groups will identify ways to improve the recognition of mental disorders among clinical, disability and education service staff, and will work with people with ID to identify and deliver means of improving access to mental health services and supports for people with ID.
-The findings will develop an evidence base to guide the development of clinical services and policy for people with ID to meet their fundamental right to quality mental health support.
+Our Partnership Team conducted a research project with the aim to improve access to, and quality of mental health services for people with intellectual disability.
+Using a linked NSW Ministry of Health and Ageing, Disability & Home Care dataset, we integrated the data from our Partners to develop a comprehensive profile of mental ill health and service use in people with intellectual disability.
+Interrogation of these data identified the linkages and gaps between service sectors (mental health, disability, justice and education) and the benefit of cross-sector work including the impact of various initiatives in NSW in the area of intellectual disability and co-occurring mental ill health.
+We complemented our data driven approach with comprehensive analysis of policy relevant to intellectual disability mental health, to address key gaps in policy and policy development in this area.
+In addition, qualitative research with focus groups identified ways to improve the recognition of mental disorders among clinical, disability and education service staff.
+We worked with people with intellectual disability to identify and deliver means of improving access to mental health services and supports for people with intellectual disability.
+The findings developed an evidence base to guide the development of clinical services and policy for people with intellectual disability to meet their fundamental right to quality mental health support.

 In collaborating with key mental health, disability, education, justice and consumer agencies, our Project seeks to fulfil three main aims:

-- To create an annualised linkage of administrative minimum datasets of our Partners to enable a detailed examination of mental health profiles and service utilisation, patterns of cross-sector service provision including specific gaps, the impact of recent service initiatives for people with ID, and to enable comprehensive development of ID mental health services in NSW.
+- To create an annualised linkage of administrative minimum datasets of our Partners to enable a detailed examination of mental health profiles and service utilisation, patterns of cross-sector service provision including specific gaps, the impact of recent service initiatives for people with intellectual disability, and to enable comprehensive development of intellectual disability mental health services in NSW.

-- To analyse Commonwealth and State mental health policy to determine the current representation of people with ID and to establish strategies which will enhance ID mental health policy.
+- To analyse Commonwealth and State mental health policy to determine the current representation of people with intellectual disability and to establish strategies which will enhance intellectual disability mental health policy.

-- To engage with stakeholders including consumers and support persons (including family and non-family carers), to inform improved recognition of mental ill health, accessibility of mental health services and mental health policy for people with ID across the lifespan and;
+- To engage with stakeholders including consumers and support persons (including family and non-family carers), to inform improved recognition of mental ill health, accessibility of mental health services and mental health policy for people with intellectual disability across the lifespan and;

-- Progressing to maturity a partnership which develops and applies an evidence based approach to ID mental health service development, policy and reform across the lifespan for people with ID.
+- Progressing to maturity a partnership which develops and applies an evidence based approach to intellectual disability mental health service development, policy and reform across the lifespan for people with intellectual disability.